 The regional concentration is designed to serve students who wish to develop a focus on a particular world region, for those who plan to enter business, government, or international agency service and for those who are preparing for graduate study of a particular region.

-International studies majors and those pursuing concentrations in international studies may apply for funds to offset the cost of study abroad from the Bennett Endowment for International Studies.
+International studies majors and those pursuing concentrations in international studies may apply for funds to offset the cost of study abroad from the Margaret R. Bennett Fund for International Studies.
 Learn more about the application process here.

 Common Requirements for the Regional and Global Business Concentrations

 Students must complete six courses plus the study of a regional language for a regional concentration or a seventh course for the Global Business concentration, must study abroad for a semester (preferred) or in an approved short-term abroad program, and complete a research paper in the area of concentration (often in conjunction with required coursework).

 In particular, to complete a concentration students must: